Samsung/tizen-docs/docs/application/vstools/tools/project-wizard.md

 # Project Wizard

 You can use Project Wizard to create Tizen .NET application projects.
 In Project Wizard, you can select a template and a profile to create the project.
-Aditionally, you can set the basic project properties, such as the project name, package name, location, and so on.
+Additionally, you can set the basic project properties, such as the project name, package name, location, and so on.

 The Project Wizard provides the following project templates using which you can start a Tizen .NET application project: